thiagocruzrj/thiagocruzrj.github.io/_posts/2024-10-08-Demystifying-azure-virtual-networks.markdown

   * <span class="highlight">allow_virtual_network_access</span> and <span class="highlight">allow_forwarded_traffic</span> are enabled to allow traffic flow between peered VNets.

 ## Conclusion

-In conclusion, creating and managing Azure Virtual Networks (VNets) is a foundational skill for ensuring secure and efficient communication between your resources in the cloud.
-By using Terraform, you can streamline the process of building and configuring VNets, subnets, and Network Security Groups (NSGs), making it easier to maintain and control network traffic within your infrastructure.
+This is a core competency, right at the heart of all security and efficient communication across your resources in the cloud.
+With Terraform, you make it easier to provision and set up VNets, subnets, and NSGs while having much less stress in keeping track and maintaining control of network traffic throughout your infrastructure.